Gifts in Wills, Trusts, Retirement Accounts and Other Ways to Give Smart

 How an IRA Qualified Charitable Distribution Works

-- Reach out to your IRA plan administrator or account custodian to make a gift from your IRA to the Foundation.
-Your IRA funds will be directly transferred to the Foundation to help continue our important work.
+- Reach out to your IRA plan administrator or account custodian to make a gift from your IRA to WCBR (not the Foundation for this particular giving vehicle).
+Your IRA funds will then be directly transferred to the Foundation to help continue our important work.

 - You may designate your gift to the area greatest need or one of the Philanthropic Areas to Support.
 Please contact us to discuss your options.